Laminitis Case Study

 Laminitis Case Study - Mary's arrival

-We are not sure exactly how old she is - her previous owners thought she was about eight, but I would guess she is more likely in her teens.
-She has a really deformed top row of front teeth, poor girl, so it's hard to properly age her.
+I are not sure exactly how old she is - her previous owners thought she was about eight, but I would guess she is more likely in her teens.
+She also has a really deformed top row of front teeth, poor girl, so it's hard to properly age her.

 The previous owners told me that her hooves had been regularly trimmed by a farrier - with the last trim being just one week prior.
 However, when we look at the photos of her hooves it is quite clear that the farrier did not understand laminitic hooves and the trim was actually making things far worse for her.